Pampally: Personal life

 Pampally married Surabhi in 2022, who works at Directorate of Health Services under Government of Kerala.
 They met each other in Tagore theatre during IFFK 2016 and later in 2022 they got married.
 Their marriage went viral as they went straight to Tagore theatre for IFFK 2022 after their marriage in marriage costume to watch an Italian movie Lord of the Ants.
 They were received in IFFK 2022 by director Ranjith (director) who is the chairman of Kerala State Chalachitra Academy and other IFFK officials.

-Pampally is the younger of Kumaran and Rema's two sons, and Peeli Pampally is his daughter.